russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/To-do List App, Pt. 2.md

 > [!TIP]
 >
-> When you have finished this part of the tutorial, in your next class, you can continue on to [[To-do List App, Pt.
+> When you have finished this part of the tutorial, when you next have some time on your hands, continue on to [[To-do List App, Pt.
 3|part 3]].